A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Resource costs

-Once the permutation state is prepared it can be sorted into the correct order using a reversible quantum sorting network, as described in Sec.~6.3.1 of Ref.~\cite{gilyen2014mastersthesis}.
-The sorting network requires $\mathcal{O}\left( k \log(k) \log\log(N) \right)$ depth and $\mathcal{O}\left( k (\log(k) + \log(N)) \right)$ additional ancilla qubits.
-At the end of the sorting network, the ancilla register is unentangled with the desired state, and so can be discarded.
-The overall complexity of preparing the equal superposition over simplices in the compact mapping is thus
+Once the permutation state is prepared it can be sorted into the correct order using a reversible quantum sorting network, as described in Sec.~6.3.1 of Ref.~\cite{gilyen2014MScThesis}.
+The sorting network requires $\mathcal{O}\left( k \log(k) \log\log(N) \right)$ depth and $\mathcal{O}\left( k (\log(k) + \log(N)) \right)=\mathcal{O}\left( k \log(N) \right)$ additional ancilla qubits.
+At the end of the sorting network, the ancilla register is unentangled with the desired state, and so can be treated as part of the purifying register.
+Therefore, assuming that $k\leq \frac{N}{\log(N)}$ (otherwise we would advise using the direct encoding anyway), the overall complexity of preparing the equal superposition over simplices in the compact mapping is

 and requires